build-trust/ockam-website/src/content/learn/guides/team/engineering_levels.md

 **Note:**

  It is assumed that an engineer at a high level would still focus on all of the attributes associated with levels that they’ve already surpassed in their career.
-For example, even though "Learning" is a Level 1 | 2 focus, everyone should be on a virtuous learning cycle, even at Level 8.</li>
+For example, even though "Learning" is a Level 1 | 2 focus, everyone should be on a virtuous learning cycle, even at Level 8.

  The converse is  also true.
 A lower level engineer is likely to check several boxes at levels 1 or 2 above their current level.
 This is particularly true on our small team.
-Everyone should have stretch tasks as part of their role.</li>
+Everyone should have stretch tasks as part of their role.

 ## Anti - Patterns: